atolab/zenoh-web/content/docs/APIs/APIs.md

 menu: "docs"
 ---

-All the client APIs documentations are avaliable on [Read the Docs](https://readthedocs.org/search/?q=zenoh):
+All the client APIs documentations are available on [Read the Docs](https://readthedocs.org/search/?q=zenoh):

 ## Rust
 https://zenoh-rust.readthedocs.io/